OriginProtocol/security/templates/Contract-Code-Review-Example.md

 #### Tests

+  - [ ] Each publicly callable method has a test
   - [ ] Each logical branch has a test
   - [ ] Each require() has a test
   - [ ] Edge conditions are tested